UselessGuru/UG-Miner/README.md

 Do not combine '+' and '-' for the same algorithm.

+This parameter is case insensitive.

 #### Examples:
-Algorithm list = '-ethash'
+Algorithm list = '-Ethash'
 Will mine anything but ethash

-Algorithm list = '-ethash,-kawpow'
+Algorithm list = '-Ethash(3GB),-Kawpow'
-Will mine anything but ethash and kawpow
+Will mine anything but Ethash (3GB DAG size only) or Kawpow (any DAG size)

-Algorithm list = +ethash
+Algorithm list = +Ethash
-Will mine only ethash
+Will mine only Ethash (any DAG size)

-Algorithm list = '+ethash,+kawpow'
+Algorithm list = '+Ethash,+Kawpow(4GB)'
-Will mine only ethash and kawpow
+Will mine only Ethash and Kawpow (only 4GB DAG size)

 Algorithm list blank
 Will mine all available algorithms